knetikmedia/knetikcloud-csharp-net20-client/docs/UsersGroupsApi.md

 <a name="addmembertogroup"></a>
 # **AddMemberToGroup**
-> ModelGroupMemberResource AddMemberToGroup (string uniqueName, ModelGroupMemberResource user)
+> GroupMemberResource AddMemberToGroup (string uniqueName, GroupMemberResource user)

 Adds a new member to the group